Indonesia's chocoholics lead an Asian quality wave

 "The next three to five years, no farmer will want to plant cocoa and some will replace," said Zulhefi Sikumbang, chairman at cocoa producers association Askindo, who runs his own 1,200 hectare cocoa plantation in West Java.

-In an effort to combat the decline, the Indonesian government launched a $350 million program in 2009 to boost cocoa production to more than 600,000 tonnes within five years.
+In an effort to combat the decline, the Indonesian government launched a $350 million programme in 2009 to boost cocoa production to more than 600,000 tonnes within five years.

 It has yet to show results, with bad weather, failure to follow advice on planting techniques and mismanagement working against the campaign.
 The cocoa association sees production this year of just 430,000 tonnes, from a 2006 peak of 650,000 tonnes.